 So you’re coming to Israel!
 Mazal Tov!
 We think it’s a wonderful place to visit, but then again, we’re quite biased.
 This country is full of culture and history, and most importantly delicious food – what more could you want?
 The only problem is that Israel can be quite expensive, particularly Tel Aviv, so traveling on a budget may not exactly work out here.
 But no fear, this is why we’re here!
-We’re going to introduce you to 5 of the cheapest eats in Tel Aviv.
-But not just cheap, good cheap.
-So here we go!
+We’re going to introduce you to some of the cheapest eats in Tel Aviv, but not just cheap, good cheap.
+So, here we go!

 Where: Frishman Street 44, Tel Aviv